kazini/yask-spec-kit/README.md

 *   `.spec-dev/`: Contains all supporting system configurations, tools, and detailed documentation.
 *   `.specification/`: This is where you'll store your project's development specifications.

-All in-depth documentation, covering core principles, methodology, interaction patterns, prompting strategies, and implementation support (templates, scripts, examples), is organized within the `.spec-dev/` directory.
+All in-depth documentation, covering core principles, methodology, interaction patterns, prompting strategies, and implementation support (templates, scripts), is organized within the `.spec-dev/` directory.
 For a complete overview and navigation, please refer to `.spec-dev/overview.md`.

+#### **System Development & Maintenance**
+When working on editing this instruction set itself, reference `.spec-dev/system/sys_dev_checklist.md` for the proper maintenance process and quality gates.